 Over the years, I’ve worked with many different clients with many different challenges.
-Along the way, I’ve been fortunate to learn and gain insight from every matter I’ve had the opportunity to tackle.
+Along the way, I’ve been fortunate to learn and gain leadership insights from every matter I’ve had the opportunity to tackle.
 The insights below represent a few of my greatest takeaways.

 April 17, 2018